alivepool07/autodb/README.md

 }
 ```

-When `mockdb.enabled=true`, Spring automatically registers an `ApplicationRunner` bean that executes after the application context is fully initialized.
+When `AutoDB.enabled=true`, Spring automatically registers an `ApplicationRunner` bean that executes after the application context is fully initialized.

 ### 2. Entity Discovery